• Skip to primary navigation

 Step Three: Insert the right needle between the two stitches on the left needle.

-Step Four: Wrap the yarn around the right needle as if to knit (either Continental or English) and pull the yarn through to make a new loop.
+Step Four: Wrap yarn around the right needle as if to knit (either Continental or English) and pull the yarn through to make a new loop.

 Step Five: Transfer the new stitch onto the left needle.